pkly/i18next-php/README.md

 ### Warning!

 This version is still in early development stages, I'm advising against using it.
-Yet.
+As of now.
 This project is something I'm working on between other work, as such the updates may appear spontanously.

-It's extremely unlikely that things are broken as right now I'm simply porting over the JS code without testing it for compatibility with PHP.
+It's extremely likely that things are broken as right now I'm simply porting over the JS code without testing it for compatibility with PHP.

 ### Todo